A May walk -Touching with my eyes (only)

 Walking on Shetland

 Today, I am focusing on the natural landscape and walking in Shetland, together with some more about the local dialect.
 Once I have walked off the busyness of my mind, my body starts to relax and I start to be filled up again with the scent of the hawthorn and the surround-sound of the birds.
-Nature is my inspiration, endlessly fascinating whatever the season, especially in out of the way places.
-And now, as I walk, I can hear the lilt of Shetland women speaking to me about home and a sense of belonging to their Islands, and find there is something reassuring and soft about it.
+Nature is my inspiration, endlessly fascinating whatever the season, especially in out-of-the-way places.
+Now, as I walk, I can hear the lilt of Shetland women speaking to me about home and a sense of belonging to their Islands, and find there is something reassuring and soft about it, something grounding.

-I am pleased to be sharing Shetland with Leah’s blog on the Clift Hills.
+I am pleased to be sharing Shetland with Leah who blogged about her walk on the Clift Hills (now not available).
 This range runs north / south on the west edge of the Mainland beside the Clift Sound which divides them from the islands of East Burra and Houss Ness.

 Setting off on the Blett Road at 11am.
 Photo Leah